sanscontext/sanscontext.github.io/index.md

 - San Francisco Browning Society - October 12, 2018 - Mudlarking and the Material Culture of London
 - Litcrawl 2018 - <a href="https://www.oddsalon.com/salon/odd-salon-at-litquake-litcrawl-cemetery-stories/">Cemetery Stories - Death on Rails</a>
 - Exploratorium After Dark - Spooky Season 2021 -  Undead Science - William Tebb and the Society for the Prevention of Premature Burial
+- Dickens Fair participant workshops: What Victorian Londoners Knew, and The Material Culture of Victorian London.